The Careers & Enterprise Company has been established to help young people unleash their best possible futures.

 The Enterprise Adviser Network will enable volunteers to work directly with the senior leadership team in secondary schools and colleges to support more effective connection to the world of work and develop, shape or add value to the school or college’s careers, enterprise and employer engagement strategy.

 The Humber LEP has two Enterprise Coordinators in place to deliver the Careers & Enterprise Company project in the Humber area.
-The first Enterprise Coordinator; Kerrie Jaquest, has been appointed and covers the Hull and East Riding area.
+Kerrie Jaquest, covers the Hull and East Riding area and Jen Vincent covers North Lincolnshire and North East Lincolnshire.
 Kerrie has a wealth of knowledge of business and school relationships through her previous role within the Education and Business Partnership (EBP), and has currently recruited 21 schools and colleges, linking with Enterprise Advisers, and supporting the partnerships.
+Having previously worked within the Employment and Skills Team within Humber LEP on the Humber Apprentice Support Service, Skills Pledge and Communications, Jen previously worked fro DWP for over twenty years in many different roles.
+Jen sits on two secondary school governing bodies of which one she is Chair.

-Each Coordinator is responsible for 20 prioritised schools/colleges and 20 Enterprise Advisers recruited from local businesses, as well as coordinating the support partnerships to ensure young people achieve their career goals, understand the local labour market and have all of the tools they need to assist them to success.
+Each Coordinator is responsible for a number of prioritised schools/colleges and Enterprise Advisers recruited from local businesses, as well as coordinating the support partnerships to ensure young people achieve their career goals, understand the local labour market and have all of the tools they need to assist them to success.

 For more information or to get involved with the Enterprise Advisor network, please contact